trpc/trpc/www/docs/main/introduction.md

 ### The limitations of GraphQL

 Currently GraphQL is the dominant way to implement typesafe APIs in TypeScript.
 Because GraphQL is designed as a language-agnostic specification for implementing APIs, it can't take full advantage of the power of a language like TypeScript.
-If your project is built with fullstack TypeScript, you can share types **directly** between your client and server, without relying on GraphQL or codegeneration.
+If your project is built with full-stack TypeScript, you can share types **directly** between your client and server, without relying on GraphQL or codegeneration.

 ## Introducing tRPC